jimbo5345/jimbo5345.github.io/README.md

 You can use an [editor on GitHub](https://github.com/jimbo5345/jimbo5345.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+The Purpose of this page is to learn about playing fortnite.
+The greatest video game in history.
+Scott sucks at golf.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown